 The instruction of shareholder voting opportunities is an important part of climate stewardship.
-The Fund delegates responsibility for voting to LGPS Central or the Fund's directly appointed investment managers.
-For Fund assets managed by the former, votes are cast in accordance with LGPS Central's Voting Principles, to which the Fund contributes during the annual review process.
-LGPS Central's Voting Principles incorporate climate change, for example by voting against companies that do not meet certain thresholds in the Transition Pathway Initiative (TPI) scoring system.
-LGPS Central has co-filed shareholder resolutions that relate to climate change.
-For Fund assets managed by appointed external managers, votes will be cast in line with their own voting and responsible investment policies and in-line with industry best practice as set out in accepted governance codes.
+The Fund delegates responsibility for voting to LGPSC or the Fund's directly appointed external investment managers.
+For Fund assets managed by LGPSC, votes are cast in accordance with LGPSC's Voting Principles, to which the Fund contributes during the annual review process.
+LGPSC's Voting Principles incorporate climate change, for example by voting against companies that do not meet certain thresholds in the Transition Pathway Initiative (TPI) scoring system.
+LGPSC has also co-filed shareholder resolutions that relate to climate change.
+For Fund assets managed by appointed external investment managers, votes will be cast in line with their own voting and responsible investment policies and in-line with industry best practice as set out in accepted governance codes.

-The results of engagement and voting activities by all the Fund's investment managers are reported to the Fund and reviewed quarterly by the Pensions Panel through a specific Responsible Investment Report.
-LGPS Central's activities are reported in Quarterly Stewardship Updates, which are available on the LGPS Central website.
+The results of engagement and voting activities by all the Fund's external investment managers are reported to the Fund and reviewed quarterly by the Pensions Panel through a specific Responsible Investment and Engagement Report.
+LGPSC's activities are reported in Quarterly Stewardship Updates, which are available on the LGPSC website.

-Based on its Climate Risk Report, the Fund will develop a Climate Stewardship Plan which, alongside the widescale engagement activity undertaken by LGPS Central, EOS at Federated Hermes, and LAPFF, will include targeted engagement at investee companies of particular significance to the Fund's portfolio.

-Figure 5: Sectors included in proposed Climate Stewardship Plan c) Describe how processes for identifying, assessing and managing climate-related risks are integrated into the organisation's overall risk management.
+Based on the Climate Risk Reports received, the Fund has also developed a Climate Stewardship Plan which, alongside the widescale engagement activity undertaken by LGPSC, EOS at Federated Hermes, and LAPFF, includes targeted engagement with nine investee companies of particular significance to the Fund's portfolio.
+The Fund believes that all companies should align their business activities with the Paris Agreement on climate change c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management.